makrai/notes/goncalves24-odyssey-ser-challange.md

 * classification
   * to address the issue of class imbalance, our training objective utilizes a weighted multi-class cross-entropy (CE) loss.
-We employ a weighted loss function to address the class imbalance problem (while the train and development set are unbalanced across emotions, the test set is balanced).
+We employ a weighted loss
+    * to address the class imbalance problem (while the train and development set are unbalanced across emotions, the test set is balanced)
-    * assigns more significance to the less frequent classes.
+    * assigns more significance to the less frequent classes
-    * we adjust the weight parameter of the CE loss to reflect the inverse frequency of each class.
-This means assigning
+    * we adjust the weight parameter of the CE loss to reflect the inverse frequency of each class
-    * ie higher weights to less frequent classes, therefore, enhancing the model’s sensitivity and performance on these classes.
-The
+    * ie higher weights to less frequent classes, therefore, enhancing the model’s sensitivity and performance on these classes
     * weighted CE loss is defined as follows:
 * attributes prediction (task 2), we use a single task setup, where we train a separate regression model for arousal, valence, and dominance.
 For the